jacobc16/CommitTracker-TestRepo/README.md

 The bee, of course, flies anyway because bees don't care what humans think is impossible.
 Yellow, black.
 Yellow, black.
 Yellow, black.
 Yellow, black.
 Ooh, black and yellow!
-Let's shake it up a little.
+Let's shake it up a little.s
 Barry!
 Breakfast is ready!
 Coming!
 Hang on a second.